evgenyneu/image_compressor_python/README.md

 # A Python image compression program

-This a Python program I wrote for fun to apply linear algebra theory I learned in Monash uni.
+This is a Python program I wrote for fun to apply linear algebra theory I learned in Monash uni.
 The code uses singular value expansion method to reduce the size of an image.

 ## Setup